-The modern world is vulnerable to the disruption of the social and economic systems that serve it.
-Periodically events occur that disrupt our daily lives and force changes to the ways we do business, disrupt the trading patterns of commerce, interrupt economic productivity, and devalue financial instruments and assets.
 Extreme events are described as social and economic catastrophes.
-Where they cause severe impacts to more than one continent, they can be termed 'global shocks' or 'macrocatastrophes'.
+Where they cause severe impacts to more than one continent, they can be termed 'global shocks' or 'macro-catastrophes'.
 There are many potential causes of macro-catastrophe, ranging from epidemics, to financial credit availability, localized destruction of means of production, and geo-political disruption to trading systems.
 Managing the risks of disruption from macro-catastrophes is a major concern of government national security, international businesses, financial services and insurers, and investment managers across the world.

-1.2 Catastrophe risk management in the insurance industry
+Catastrophe risk and the insurance industry